ccwang002/ccwang002.github.io/content/blogs/2020-07/query_uniparc.md

 ### Camps of biological IDs
 There are a few "camps" of biological IDs that are used by many (human) databases and datasets: [Ensembl], [RefSeq] (plus [NCBI/Entrez Gene][ncbi-gene]), and [UniProt].
 Each ID camp is comprehensive independently, containing gene-level, transcript-level, and protein-level information using their own systems of IDs.
+Unfortunately, all three ID systems/camps are useful in their own way, making the choice of the "favorite" ID system really divided for different databases and datasets.

-To get a sense these "ID camps" and how information is connected through them, this great illustration from [bioDBnet][bioDBnet graph] sums it all (it's huge):
+To get a sense of these "ID camps" and how information is connected through them and across them, this great illustration from [bioDBnet][bioDBnet graph] sums it all (it's huge):

 <div class="figure">
     <img src="{attach}pics/bioDBnet.jpg">